Participants at a 1987 Friends General Conference Gathering workshop, led by Bill and Alice Howenstine, collectively formulated the following epistle:

-They began fast and furious and as you can see BeFriending Creation took right off!
-(There had been a Unity with Nature newsletter published by Pacific Yearly Meeting Unity with Nature committee and edited by Bob Schutz since 1985!)
+They began fast and furious and BeFriending Creation was one of their first projects.
+(There had been a Unity with Nature newsletter published by Pacific Yearly Meeting Unity with Nature committee and edited by Bob Schutz since 1985.)
 A logo of hands holding the Earth followed soon after in November, 1987, designed by Lucy Sikes of Brooklyn, N.Y.
 A new logo by Gretchen Barnett was adopted in the late 1990s, and that was the basis of the current watercolor version by Mary Coelho, a QEW supporter from Cambridge, Mass.

 The expenditures budget has grown as follows: